sparsh-ai/recohut/00-curriculum/04-bootcamp-instructions.md

 # Bootcamp Instructions

+## Training methods

+1. Agile: You will design your own learning modules and I will be your scrum master, guiding you in your learning path.
+2. Monologue: I will be showing you the process on my screen and you will be asking questions/doubts.
+3. Interactive: You will be doing the hands-on on your system and I will be guiding you step by step.

 ## Assignments

 - In assignments, you’re given a scenario and a set of tasks.
 Instead of following step-by-step instructions, you will use the skills learned from the classes to figure out how to complete the tasks on your own!